lemonci/PurpleStar/README.md

 Folders:
 data: Biographic features and relationships fetched from CBDB.
-networkcentrality: calculation of centrality based on relationships
+networkcentrality: calculation of centrality based on relationships.
-prediction: prediction of official ranks using biographic feature and network centrality with ORCA, Mord and Random forest
+prediction: prediction of official ranks using biographic feature and network centrality with ORCA, Mord and Random forest.

 ______15 Apr 2019______
 1. Done by Chilly in PyCode Add index year into SQL data fetch - lemonci.